ephemeralrogue/.github/.github/GOVERNANCE.md

-# governance of nonsensetwice/nonsensecodes projects
+# governance of FM/effem/ephemeralrogue projects

 ## preamble

-the purpose of open source projects in the nonsensetwice/nonsensecodes workspaces are to either fill a void in the development ecosystem or pursue an idea or concept for the sake of learning and building collaboratively. however, regardless of the purpose of a project, the overall goal of open source is to work together to bring a project to fruition. to this end, the following guidelines will govern the project.
+the purpose of open source projects in the FM/effem/ephemeralrogue (hereafter "effem") workspaces are to either fill a void in the development ecosystem or pursue an idea or concept for the sake of learning and building collaboratively. however, regardless of the purpose of a project, the overall goal of open source is to work together to bring a project to fruition. to this end, the following guidelines will govern the project.

 ## hierarchy